 Millennium & Copthorne has a number of airline partnerships, although they do NOT work with Avios or Virgin Flying Club.

 The list of partners has shrunk hugely in recently years and now consists only of:

 Unless you are working at a client based near a Millennium or Copthorne property, it is unlikely that My Millennium will become a key programme for you.

-If you do have regular stays, Millennium & Copthorne has some high quality hotels in its portfolio and you may be able to leverage a run of stays at the Copthorne Sheffield into something more glamorous elsewhere.
+If you do have regular stays, of course Millennium & Copthorne has some high quality hotels in its portfolio (admittedly outside the UK!) and you may be able to leverage a run of stays at the Copthorne Newcastle into something more glamorous elsewhere.

 Want to earn more hotel points?
 Click here to see our complete list of promotions from the major hotel chains or use the ‘Hotel Offers’ link in the menu bar at the top of the page.